 - 4.6 The Safer Leicester Partnership produce a 3-year plan which contains a number of priorities.
 These priorities are determined through identifying threat, harm, and risks that the city faces which partners agree should be addressed through joint effort.
 These priorities are reviewed annually to ensure they remain focussed and that appropriate joint planning and resourcing allocation around these key issues is being undertaken.
-When undertaking a review, consultation takes place with key stakeholders, members of the public and elected members. - 4.7 Keeping women safe has always been an important matter; to ensure and given recent national concerns this is to be further considered by the Safer Leicester Partnership at its next meeting, taking on board any feedback from Overview Scrutiny Committee. - 4.8 Once an area of work has been added and recognised as a priority for the Safer Leicester Partnership, this will ensure that there is additional activity and resourcing to address the priority that has been agreed.
+When undertaking a review, consultation takes place with key stakeholders, members of the public and elected members. - 4.7 Keeping women safe has always been an important matter; to ensure and given recent national concerns this is to be further considered by the Safer Leicester Partnership at its next meeting, and will be taking on board any feedback from Overview Scrutiny Committee. - 4.8 Once an area of work has been added and recognised as a priority for the Safer Leicester Partnership, this will ensure that there is additional activity and resourcing to address the priority that has been agreed.
 In order to then achieve a difference on the ground, the priority will be addressed via a multiagency group; as such, it is expected that this workstream will be delivered through the community safety tasking group.
-This group consists of officers from, the city council, the blue light services, the two universities, university hospitals of Leicester etc - 4.9 Further to the above, the Home Office will be providing support under the Safer Streets Fund towards addressing women's safety concerns.
-This initiative was previously focussed purely on serious acquisitive crime e.g. robbery, burglary, theft of vehicle.
-In the wake of Sarah Everard's death, the Government announced an additional £25m for the Safer Streets fund specifically around Violence Against Women & Girls; this additional funding has been made available to specifically focus on the safety of women and as the Home Office term it by "increasing the safety of public spaces of concern
+This group consists of officers from, the city council, the blue light services, the two universities, university hospitals of Leicester etc